-vreplication_heartbeat_update_interval Type integer Unit seconds
+vreplication\heartbeat\update\interval Type integer Unit seconds

 Default 1

 Maximum 60 (one minute)

 Applicable on target

 For an idle source shard, the source vstreamer sends a heartbeat.
 Currently, that is once per second.
-On receiving the heartbeat the target VReplication module updates the time_updated column of the relevant row of vt.vreplication.
+On receiving the heartbeat the target VReplication module updates the time\updated column of the relevant row of \\vt.vreplication.
 For some setups this is a problem, for example:

-- if there are too many streams the extra write QPS or CPU load due to these updates are unacceptable - if there are too many streams and/or a large source field (lot of participating tables) which generates unacceptable increase in the binlog size - even for a single stream, if the server is of a lower configuration, then the resulting increase in the QPS or binlog increase may become significant as a percentage of resources vreplicationHeartbeatUpdateInterval determines how often the time_updated column is updated if there is no activity on the source and the source vstream is only sending heartbeats.
+• if there are too many streams the extra write QPS or CPU load due to these updates are unacceptable vreplicationHeartbeatUpdateInterval determines how often the time\updated column is updated if there is no activity on the source and the source vstream is only sending heartbeats.
 Use a low value if you expect a high QPS or you are monitoring this column to alert about potential outages.
 Keep this high if: